Cart

-More and more people are using plants and herbs to maintain their health.
+More and more people are using plants and herbs to stay healthy.
 For example, ginger has become increasingly popular in recent years.
-Ginger tea is now found on the menu in many cafes, and ordering ginger juice or a ginger shot has become more common.
+Many cafes have ginger tea on the menu, and ordering ginger juice or a ginger shot is also becoming more common.
 But is a ginger shot really healthy?
-And does using ginger come with any risks?
-In this article, we will describe what scientists knew as of 2020 about the health effects of ginger.
+And does consuming ginger carry any risks?
+In this article, we describe what scientists know about the health effects of ginger anno 2020.

 Scientific research on the health effects of ginger